 The challenge the city faces is how to bring in revenue to support the growth of the city without increasing taxes on the citizens who live here.
 This disconnect is serious, and if you are not hearing it from others, they either don’t understand or they don’t want you to know.

 I’ve served as the Chairman of the Strategic Planning Subcommittee for the Aurora Citizens Advisory Budget Committee.
 I have been working with our team to develop innovative solutions to these problems.
-As a city council candidate running at-large, I am the only one who has been involved in solving these problems.
-I am seeking votes so I can use my experience to keep your taxes low.
+Of all of the candidates running at-large, I am the only one who has been involved in solving these problems.
+I have the experience needed to keep your taxes low.

 Aurora took decisive action years ago following a severe draught to ensure the city will have water now and in the future.
 I have personally toured each of our mountain reservoirs on the western slope and the entrance of our pipeline that pumps water through the continental divide.
 I have also visited the site of the new wild horse reservoir.
 Our City's most impressive accomplishment has been the construction of the Binney Water Purification Facility and our pipeline to Brighton.
 I am pleased with the steps Aurora has taken.